-Preheat oven to 180°C degrees fan forced.
-Lightly grease and line the base of 2 x 20 cm round cake pan with baking paper.
+Preheat the fan-forced oven to 180°C degrees.
+Lightly grease and line the base of a 2 x 20 cm round cake pan with baking paper.

-To make the cake disks (see *note above); combine eggs, sugar, almond flour, butter and plain flour in a food processor and blend.
+To make the cake disks, combine the eggs, sugar, almond flour, butter and plain flour in a food processor and blend.

-To make the filling; Drain pears and reserve only a 1/4 cup of the pear juice.
+To make the filling, drain the pears and reserve only a 1/4 cup of the pear juice.
 Soak the gelatine in the reserved warm pear juice.
 Stir quickly with a fork until dissolved and leave for 5 minutes or until it softens.

-To assemble the ricotta cake; Drizzle 1 tablespoon of orange blossom water evenly over the sponge (alternatively you can drizzle some of reserved pear syrup).
+To assemble the ricotta cake, drizzle 1 tablespoon of orange blossom water evenly over the sponge.
+Alternatively, you can drizzle some of the reserved pear syrup.